nyrahealth/CrisperWhisper/README.md

 #### Segmentation Performance

 CrisperWhisper++ demonstrates superior performance segmentation performance.
 This performance gap is especially pronounced around disfluencies and pauses.
+The following table uses the metrics as defined in the paper.
+For this table we used a collar of 50ms.
+Heads for each Model were selected using the method described in the [How](#5-how) section and the result attaining the highest F1 Score was choosen for each model using varying number of head.

 | Dataset | Metric | CrisperWhisper++ | Whisper Large v2 | Whisper Large v3 |
 |---------|--------|------------------|------------------|------------------|